ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 * The **MaxVolumes** setting is required for the IBM Spectrum® Protect Plus service because the service might use more than the default number of NFS mounts on the ESXi server.
 * A value of **Not set** for a configuration setting indicates that the new setting is not automatically applied because it requires rebooting the ESXi servers, which might be disruptive.

    It is recommended that you change the **Not set** configuration settings to the new values for consistency across all instances and to allow adequate support for storage expansion.
 IBM plans to test only with these new settings for all {{site.data.keyword.vmwaresolutions_short}} V2.2 and later releases.

-  For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi host](https://kb.vmware.com/s/article/2239){:external}.
+   For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi host](https://kb.vmware.com/s/article/2239){: external}.

 Review the following table for an overview of the advanced configuration settings that are applied to ESXi servers.
 For V3.6 or later releases, new instances are ordered with a new set of advanced configuration settings for ESXi servers.